Have you ever taken a 401k loan?

 Ultimately though, I think too many people borrow from their 401k and other things should be done first before resorting to the 401k loan.
 Here’s a recent question I received from a reader on the subject:

 Is it more cost effective to take loans from your 401k and then pay yourself back?
-Or should other forms of loans be considered, eg. personal loan, debt consolidation, to condense debt and ultimately be debt free?
+Or should other forms of loans be considered, eg., debt consolidation (using a personal loan), to condense debt and ultimately be debt free?

 First, debt consolidation does not “condense” debt.
 You have the same amount of debt before and after debt consolidation.
 All that changes is the number of loans you have and the total in monthly payments that you have to make.